lastcoolnameleft/aks-ctf/docs/narrative.md

   * Nuke it from orbit!
 Blue starts over with a fresh nodepool

-### Attack 3 - Trusted images (signing)
+### Attack 3 - ACR Integration (disabled admin creds)

 Red team left behind a suprise in the form of a compromised image on the container repository.

 User Activity (Red):
   * do nothing, miner is running in app now

-Blue team finds another miner.
-They clean up the miner and enable image signing
+Blue team gets report app is slow again.
+Digs into the details and finds another miner but this time it's running inside the app pod!
+They do forensics and discover that somebody has pushed a new version of the app image that has the miner embedded in it.
+Enable ACR integration which leverages cluster identity with only pull access (not push).

 User Activity (Blue):
   * app is running hot, figure out why?
     * k exec -it --rm -- /bin/sh ps -a
   * there is a miner running in the app!
-  * turn on image signing
+  * integrate ACR
-  * enable policy to require signed images on cluster
+  * redeploy app image without bitcoin miner
-  * redeploy app with trusted image
+  * turn on defender for containers

 ### Attack 4 - Application layer protection